-- Let Hilo do all the work!
-Don’t touch your thermostats during a challenge, from the preheating phase to the recovery phase.
-Every time you change the temperature of a thermostat, it is excluded from the challenge that is underway.
-The result?
-A lower curtailment, and a reduction in your reward.
+1. Let Hilo do all the work!
+Don’t touch your Hilo thermostats at any time during a challenge, including the preheating phase and right through to the recovery phase.
+Every time you adjust the temperature of a thermostat, it is excluded from the challenge that is underway, which might mean you will fail the challenge.

-- Try intrepid mode!
-In intrepid mode, the temperature increases by 2°C during the preheating phase and lowers by 4°C during the reduction phase (compared to an increase of 1.5°C and decrease of 3°C in moderate mode).
-The amount of energy you can save is larger, and your rewards will be too!
+4. Be bold—try Intrepid or Extreme mode!
+In Intrepid mode, the temperature increases by 2°C during the preheating phase, then lowers by 4°C during the reduction phase (as opposed to +1.5°C and -3°C in Moderate mode).
+And in Extreme mode, the temperature lowers 6 degrees!
+The quantity of energy you might save is larger, and your rewards will be too!

 5. To limit your energy consumption, be sure to deactivate preheating on the thermostats in unused rooms.